-Rule 85 Appointment of the High Representative for the common foreign and security policy
+Rule 92 Appointment of the High Representative for the common foreign and security policy

 - 1. Prior to the appointment of a High Representative for the common foreign and security policy, the President shall invite the President-in-Office of the Council to make a statement to Parliament, pursuant to Article 21 of the EU Treaty.
-The President shall invite the President of the Commission to make a statement at the same time. - 2.
-Upon the appointment of the new High Representative for the common foreign and security policy, pursuant to Article 207(2) of the EC Treaty, and before he officially takes up his duties, the President shall invite the High Representative to make a statement to, and answer questions from, the committee responsible. - 3.
-Following the statements and answers referred to in paragraphs 1 and 2 and at the initiative of the committee responsible, or in accordance with Rule 114, Parliament may make a recommendation.
+The President shall invite the President of the Commission to make a statement at the same time - 2.
+Upon the appointment of the new High Representative for the common foreign and security policy, pursuant to Article 207(2) of the EC Treaty, and before officially taking office, the High Representative shall be invited by the President to make a statement to, and answer questions from, the committee responsible. - 3.
+Following the statements and answers referred to in paragraphs 1 and 2 and at the initiative of the committee responsible, or in accordance with Rule 121, Parliament may make a recommendation.

-Rule 86 Appointment of special representatives for the purposes of the common foreign and security policy
+Rule 93 Appointment of special representatives for the purposes of the common foreign and security policy

 - 1. Where the Council intends to appoint a Special Representative under Article 18(5) of the EU Treaty, the President, at the request of the committee responsible, shall invite the Council to make a statement and answer questions concerning the mandate, the objectives and other relevant matters relating to the tasks and role to be performed by the Special Representative. - 2.
 Once the Special Representative has been appointed, but prior to taking up the position, the appointee may be invited to appear before the committee responsible to make a statement and answer questions. - 3.
-Within three months of the hearing, the committee may propose a recommendation pursuant to Rule 114 relating directly to the statement made and answers provided. - 4.
-The Special Representative shall be invited to keep Parliament fully and regularly informed as to the practical implementation of his mandate.
+Within three months of the hearing, the committee may propose a recommendation pursuant to Rule 121 relating directly to the statement made and answers provided. - 4.
+The Special Representative shall be invited to keep Parliament fully and regularly informed as to the practical implementation of the mandate.

-Rule 87 Statements by the High Representative for the common foreign and security policy and by other special representatives
+Rule 94 Statements by the High Representative for the common foreign and security policy and by other special representatives

 - 1. The High Representative shall be invited to make statements in Parliament at least four times a year.
-Rule 103 shall apply. - 2.
+Rule 110 shall apply. - 2.
 The High Representative shall be invited at least four times a year to attend meetings of the committee responsible in order to make a statement and answer questions.
-The High Representative may also be invited on other occasions, whenever the committee considers this to be necessary, or at his initiative. - 3.
-Whenever a special representative is appointed by the Council with a mandate in relation to particular policy issues, he may be invited to make a statement to the committee responsible, at Parliament's or at his initiative.
+The High Representative may also be invited, or may ask to be invited, on other occasions, whenever the committee considers this to be necessary. - 3.
+Whenever a special representative is appointed by the Council with a mandate in relation to particular policy issues, that special representative may be invited by Parliament, or may ask to be invited, to make a statement to the committee responsible.

-Rule 88 International representation
+Rule 95 International representation